RoDoCode/ImpactClarity/README.md

 - Some customers will be satisfied with videos, this acts as **passive income** for the coach and filters favourable clients who are familiar and already like coach’s style.
 - Video tutorials are 25 minutes each.
 They are released in **Tutorial Series**.
 Access to Tutorials and Tutorial Series can be **purchased individually or bundles**.

-- €10 for a single video tutorial, €25 a bundle of three or €50 for Tutorial Series of 6 or more videos.
+- €5.95 for a single video tutorial, €34.99 for Tutorial Series of 8 or more videos.
 This is considered relatively cheap as the clients who usually require this service are already successful in their field and looking to hone their interpersonal skills to a fine point.
-(Pricing is difficult from the persepective of the coach, too high and you alienate a portion of your client-base, too low and you undervalue yourself.
+Pricing is difficult from the persepective of the coach, too high and you alienate a portion of your client-base, too low and you undervalue yourself.
 We have to balance self-valuation with accessibility.
 Openly addressing this costing challenge in the content can be the most confident thing to do.
 Stating something along the lines of "videos have been made affordable because session are where the majority of progress is made".

-- **E-sessions** start at €120 for a single session.
-This reduces depending on the number of session **tokens** purchased at one time.

 - My discussion with a working coach made it clear that there is a large range of pricing based on the client themselves. **Students** looking for interview preparation are given vastly reduced rates compared to **CEOs** of large companies which differs again from **civil servants** working in politics for example.
 In the cash-in-hand analog world this is simple, the coach changes the rate by simply saying a lower or higher number in the moment and agreeing this with the client.
 When we try to systematize this for the **online business** we need a discreet (in both senses) method for this so that clients paying higher prices do not feel that the price is unfair or inflated.
 My solution to this is a dynamic system for the Coach User to generate and distribute discount codes along with differentiated coaching sessions.
 - **Discount codes** need to work cleanly and effectively so they can be distributed on **social media**, in **newsletters**, in **direct communications**.
 We can also use the account registration process to filter the users and target which grade of discount is sent to them in emails, or even inside on-site advertisements.

 - A **newsletter with subscription** option needs to open once with a pop-up including offer of discount.
 Repeated pop-up are a nuisance and have been avoided.
 Newsletter is distributed each time a new set of videos is released, or at major events deemed by the coach.
 I believe a policy of **minimizing spamming** registered clients will encourage retainment of this client-base.

-- Online “**E-Session**” slots.
-Clients can book these appointments and pre-pay by purchasing tokens.
-The client redeems the tokens by booking a time slot for an appointment.
-The Coach must keep these appointments and block out unavailability ahead of time to avoid cancellations or clashes.
-This is achieved with a **calendar booking system**.
-Similar to the AirBnB booking model.
-- The coach will offer first session free after sign-up for a **discovery and assessment** chat.
-Usually 15 minutes.
-- **Discovery sessions** are a chance to engage with a new client.
-A method of connecting with a tentative potential client.
-It's important to acknowledge that some, certainly not all, but some clients are interested because they feel they are lacking in confidence, this trait itself means they may struggle to reach out.
-Knowing that a proportion of the Coaches target market is skittish is important.
-These people need to be shown that this is a safe, trustworthy, reliable service, even more than other clients.
-The first interaction needs to be made easy, the coach approachable and the service clearly confidential. **Confidentiality is key** to this industry.

 - **Contact form** for In-person sessions.
 This is a more intimate service but it is an extension of the business and needs to be available via the platform.

-- Selling tickets to **group sessions** is also a great way to offer an affordable entry for tentative clients.
-Now it’s likely early on that anyone booking may find themselves in a one-to-one.
-This can be made clear that it’s a potential on quieter weeks and a bonus for them if they are so lucky to get a private session at a discounted group rate.

 - **About Section** needs to address the history of the coach and blend every story with how that relates to the type of coaching being offered.